openstack/tacker/doc/source/user/vnffg_usage_guide.rst

         path:
           - forwarder: VNFD1
             capability: CP12
+            sfc_encap: True
           - forwarder: VNFD2
             capability: CP22
+            sfc_encap: False

 In above template, users can set **symmetrical** in properties of a forwarding path create symmetrical VNFFG.
 If this property is not set, **symmetrical** will be specified by **--symmetrical** in create VNFFG command (default value is False).

+In other hand, by setting **correlation** in properties let users can choose SFC encapsulation between MPLS or NSH (default: MPLS).
+If sfc_encap is True, port pair's correlation is set to same value with **correlation** to make use of **correlation** that SFC Encapsulation provides, otherwise port pair's correlation is set to None to install SFC proxy `SFC_PROXY`_.
+Detailed information about SFC encapsulation can be found in Networking-SFC project `SFC_ENCAPSULATION`_

 You can use the sample VNFFGD template for symmetrical feature (in port chain) such as this `link <https://github.com/openstack/tacker/tree/master/samples/